 - Any office worker, director, partner, officer, or parent organization of a health care facility providing care to the principal

-Regardless of the principal's capacity to make their own health care decisions, a Medical Power of Attorney may be null and void if the principal verbally or in writing notifies their agent or doctor of their intent to revoke it.
-Previous Medical Power of Attorneys will also be revoked in the event the principal executes a more recent one.
-The divorce of a married agent and principal will also revoke the Medical Power of Attorney.
+A Medical Power of Attorney may be revoked if the principal notifies their agent or doctor verbally or in writing of their intent to revoke it.
+Executing a more recent Medical Power of Attorney will typically revoke prior ones, and in many cases the divorce of a married agent and principal will also revoke the document.